GallowayLabMIT/Kabaria_Promoter_Editing_DIAL/README.md

 ```
 These notebooks were coded with Python 3.9.1.

-5. Download the raw and analyzed data from Zenodo, specifically the data.zip file.
+5. Download the raw and analyzed data from Zenodo, specifically the `attune_data.zip` file.
 Unzip this file.
-6. Create a file in the root directory of the repo called `datadir.txt` that contains the absolute path to the data directory you just downloaded.
+6. Create a file in the root directory of the repo called `datadir.txt` that contains the absolute path to the data directory `attune_data` you just downloaded.
 This should be a single line.

 # Importing data into ipynb
 1. Select your `datadir.txt` at the beginning of the notebook.
 For example the `datadir_srk.txt` is selected in  `datadir = Path(Path('./datadir_srk.txt').read_text())`